javascript-tutorial/en.javascript.info/5-network/12-server-sent-events/article.md

 data: of two lines
 ```

-- A message text goes after `data:`, the space after the semicolon is optional.
+- A message text goes after `data:`, the space after the colon is optional.
 - Messages are delimited with double line breaks `\n\n`.
 - To send a line break `\n`, we can immediately one more `data:` (3rd message above).